acquia/lightning/README.md

 by downloading a tarball from our
 [drupal.org project page](https://www.drupal.org/project/lightning).

 You can customize your installation using [lightning.extend.yml](https://github.com/acquia/lightning/blob/8.x-1.x/lightning.extend.yml).
-Using this file, you can choose which Lightning features to install as well as install your own custom features.
+Using this file, you can choose which Lightning features to install or install your own custom features.

-## Functional areas
+## What Lightning Does
 Through custom modules and configuration, Lightning aims to target four functional areas: